EPA Region 7 Pollution Prevention (P2) Awards (Iowa, Kansas, Missouri and Nebraska)

-Bayer Crop Science’s facility in Kansas City, Missouri, an agricultural enterprise employing 600 people, took initiative to reduce wastewater generation by implementing process improvements.
+The Bayer Crop Science facility in Kansas City, Missouri, an agricultural enterprise employing 600 people, took initiative to reduce wastewater generation by implementing process improvements.

-The Iowa City Veterans Affairs Health Care System's facility in Iowa City, Iowa, which employs approximately 1,800 people, has implemented a range of programs from energy efficiency to reducing medical waste projects.
+The Iowa City Veterans Affairs Health Care System facility in Iowa City, Iowa, which employs approximately 1,800 people, has implemented a range of programs from energy efficiency to reducing medical waste projects.

 JBS Swift Foods in Ottumwa, Iowa, is a large pork processing facility that created a water conservation team to implement numerous projects over the last three years.
 The team has been successful in reducing the gallons per head processed from 156.54 gallons in 2015 to 122.29 in 2017, contributing to a total facility volume reduction of 13.5 percent.
 The freshwater use reduction also helped increased production by 26 percent.

-Johns Manville’s facility in McPherson, Kansas, a fiberglass manufacturing plant with 285 employees, focused on reducing hazardous waste as part of their pollution prevention efforts.
+The Johns Manville facility in McPherson, Kansas, a fiberglass manufacturing plant with 285 employees, focused on reducing hazardous waste as part of their pollution prevention efforts.

-Kansas Dairy Ingredients' facility in Hugoton, Kansas, incorporated a number of water conservation projects into its business operations, as part of the company’s sustainability initiatives at the dairy production facility.
+The Kansas Dairy Ingredients facility in Hugoton, Kansas, incorporated a number of water conservation projects into its business operations, as part of the company’s sustainability initiatives at the dairy production facility.